 The ease with which they can access junk foods in our homes, shopping malls and even some schools are worth our attention as adults.
 Be the role models! active children have a better chance of active and healthy adulthood.

 As kids, we would often get upset about the way our parents handled things.
 As parents and we get to make the decisions.
-The decisions we make with our power and influence will have a tremendous impact on the next generation.
+Our power and influence as parents, caregivers, guardians, teachers and adults will have a tremendous impact on the next generation.